Google Inc. has launched an email service intended as an alternative to its Gmail application.

 Simply called Inbox, the new service promises to provide a more user-friendly way of organizing emails and displaying information such as appointments, flight bookings and package deliveries, Reuters reported.

 The technology giant has sent out invitations to selected Gmail users to try out the new service.
-Users can also email the company at [email protected]
+Users can also email the company at [email protected] to get an invitation.

 The new service is being provided alongside Gmail, which was launched in 2004.
 It will be available on the web as well as on Android smartphones and iPhones, the report said.